 Settling a Judgment After Nonpayment

-Settlement terms vary widely.
-Some agreements involve a lump-sum payment for a discounted amount, while others establish payment plans over time.
-In Florida, once a judgment is satisfied through settlement, the creditor must file a satisfaction of judgment with the court to clear the debtor’s public record.
+A settlement may involve a lump sum payment or an installment plan.
+In Florida, once the agreed amount is paid, the creditor must file a satisfaction of judgment with the court to clear the debtor’s record.

 Sign up for the latest information.